konecnyjakub/container/README.md

 Advanced usage
 --------------

 This package provides a simple PSR-11 compliant container.
-It does not have any exciting features/options and frankly, there is little reason to use it a real application.
+It does not have any exciting features/options and frankly, there is little reason to use it in a real application.
 Below are all the things that it can do.

 ```php
 <?php